doddsy/githook/README.md

+# This project has moved
+### [Githook has moved to GitLab and been renamed to 'Thishook'](https://gitlab.com/vixen-team/thishook).
+This GitHub repo now serves as an archive and will no longer be updated.

+---

 # githook
 Githook is a small Python application designed to receive webhooks from GitLab and interpret them into Discord embeds (that look nicer than the default GitLab integrations.)